Cassiopeia19/manage-my-finances/README.md

 a) various annotations

-b) JWT(aka JSON web token; resource for assistance: https://jwt.io/) to secure access to RESTLET CLIENT.
+b) JWT(aka JSON web token; resource for assistance: https://jwt.io/) to secure access to TALEND API.
 This began by adding this dependency within the pox.xml file:

                 <dependency>
                       <groupId>org.springframework.boot</groupId>